 The only issue with this email signature is that it lacks the person’s full name.
 Otherwise, it’s pretty much perfect, except for the fact that it’s a template and doesn’t have real contact information.

-You can see this Volodymyr because he included a clear image of himself.
+You can see this Volodymyr because he included a clear image of himself in the email signature.
 There’s also a nice CTA at the bottom, the “Let’s meet at MarketCon” graphic.

 Since this event lasts just three days, obviously, once MarketCon ends, we’re sure Volodymyr would change the email signature to something else.

-Still, if you’re trying to promote a limited-time event, try using this as a template.
+Still, if you’re trying to promote a limited-time event, try using this email signature as a template.

 👉Boost your email marketing success with the ultimate trigger email strategies – dive into our in-depth guide today! 🌟